-For visits further afield you’ll need a full Chinese tourist visa.
-Yes, these can be obtained in Hong Kong, although on rare occasions, the Chinese government agency in Hong Kong that deals with visas chooses to enforce its rule that foreigners can only obtain a Chinese tourist visa from the Chinese embassy in their home country.
+For visits further afield, you’ll need a full Chinese tourist visa.
+Yes, one can be obtained in Hong Kong.
+However, on rare occasions, the Chinese government agency in Hong Kong that deals with visas enforces the rule that foreigners must obtain a Chinese tourist visa from the Chinese embassy in their home country.
 This can almost always be circumnavigated by using a local travel agency.

-Remember, if you are plan to travel in to China, back out to Hong Kong and back into China again you’ll need a multiple entry visa.
-Macau is separate to Hong Kong and China visa rules and allows most nationals visa free access.
+Remember, if you travel to China, return to Hong Kong, and travel back to China again, you’ll need a multiple-entry visa.
+Macau is separate from the visa rules in Hong Kong and China, and it allows most nationals visa-free access.

-For Shenzhen and Guangzhou the train is the quickest form of transport.
-Hong Kong and Shenzhen have metro systems that meet at the border while Guangzhou is a short two hour train ride with services running frequently.
+For Shenzhen and Guangzhou, the train is fastest.
+Hong Kong and Shenzhen have metro systems that meet at the border whereas Guangzhou is a short two-hour train ride with services running frequently.

-Overnight trains also connect Hong Kong to Beijing and Shanghai but, unless you’re keen for the experience, regular flights are a much quicker and, often, not much more expensive way to reach China’s flagship cities.
+Overnight trains also connect Hong Kong to Beijing and Shanghai, but unless you’re keen on the experience, regular flights are much quicker and often not much more expensive for getting to China’s flagship cities.

-From Hong Kong you can also reach most of China’s other major and mid size cities with Guangzhou airport offering connections to smaller towns in the country.
+From Hong Kong, you can also reach most of China’s other major and mid-size cities thanks to the Guangzhou airport, which offers connections to smaller towns in the China.

-If you’re looking to visit Macau the only way is ferry.
-Ferries between the two sister SARs run almost constantly and take just an hour.
-The ferries run a reduced service overnight.
+If you want to visit Macau, the only way to get there is by ferry.
+Ferries between the two special administrative regions (SARs) run frequently and take just an hour.
+Ferries run less frequently overnight.